Aegon is committed to providing a website that is accessible to the widest possible audience, regardless of our visitors’ technology or ability.

 Access keys are essentially keyboard shortcuts on a website that give a keyboard or screen-reader user quick and easy access to all the main areas of the site.

 Most of the documents on this site are in PDF format.
 If you do not already have a screen reader on your computer that allows you to open these, there are several free versions available on line.
-The most common one is Adobe Acrobat Reader, available free on the Adobe website.
+The most common one is Adobe Acrobat Reader, available free on the Adobe website (external link).
 Adobe also offers a free online tool for converting PDF documents to HTML or text.

 In most browsers, you can easily increase of decrease the size of the text.
 How you do this will depend on what kind of computer you have.

 - PC users should hold down the control key (CTRL) and then press “+” for larger text, “-” for smaller text or the number “0” to return to the text’s original size.

 - MAC users should hold down the command key (“command” or “CMD”) and then press “+” for larger text, “-” for smaller text or the number “0” to return to the text’s original size.

 |Bigger text||CMD + +|

 An alternative to changing the font size, as described above, is to change the resolution of the entire screen.
 Again, the process will depend on which sort of computer you are using: